Woodland West Branch Library

 About the Library Youth Ambassadors

 The Library Youth Ambassadors of Arlington Public Library began in Fall 2018 as a way for teens to provide input on library programs and services.
 This group is open to all teens who live or attend school in the City of Arlington.
-Teens are encouraged to registered as approved City volunteers (link to volunteer page) so that they may receive volunteer hours from the library.
+Teens are encouraged to register as approved City volunteers (link to volunteer page) so that they may receive volunteer hours from the library.
 However, they are not required to if they wish to participate in the group.
 All teens may use the hours they spend as part of community service hours for their schools.

 - Serving as a focus group for creating library programs aimed at teens.